hashicorp/vault-benchmark/README.md

 benchmark_vault can be invoked with the `input_results` option in order to get either terse or verbose reports.

+## Troubleshooting
+If you see unexpected results, for example `successRatio: 0.00%`, when you are expecting `100%`.
+Use the debug flag `-debug=true` to get more information around any potential issues.

 ## Profiling

 `pprof_interval` runs the `vault debug` command to gather pprof data; this